craignicol/cosmosdb-presentation/slides.md

 * Gremlin
 * Graph API

-** NOTE : Think of DocumentDb as 1.0, CosmosDb as 2.0, but what you really want is 2.1
+** NOTE : Think of DocumentDb as 1.0, CosmosDb as 2.0, but what you really want is 2.1 Not realy interested in MongoDb and Cassandra in this talk - think of it as IaaS for those APIs.

 ---